 And now we arrive at a subject most diligently studied by the narrator but of which, despite his utmost exertions, he understands only a very small part, for there are beings in the universe far more excellently practised in this art and who have mastered many forms of that mysterious entity we mortals call magic.

-It must first be expounded that there are but two types of magic – no more, no less – and these are Lumin – Light Magic – (or Lysmagikk), which is that used by the Guardians and servants of Elonru; and Dark Magikk (Mørkmagikk), that fell bewitchingly enticing witchcraft used by the accursed.
-(It must be also noted that Mørkmagikk is quite different from Dåskmagikk, which is Light Magikk used by those who dwell amongst the dawn and dusk).
+It must first be expounded that there are but two types of magic – no more, no less – and these are Lumin – Light Magic – (or Lysmagikk), which is that used by the Guardians and servants of Elonru; and Black Magikk (Mørkmagikk), that fell bewitchingly enticing witchcraft used by the accursed.
+(It must be also noted that Mørkmagikk is quite different from Dåskmagikk and Rűillys – forms of Lysmagikk pertaining to dawn-dusk and night shades).
 Lumin is comprised of small light particles called Lumini, which can be manipulated and moulded into various uses.
-Long ago, the accursed crushed this beauty and suffocated it, forcing the Lumini to mould into forms of magikk for which they were never intended by their Maker, and by this was Dark Magikk and its foul destruction wrought.
+Long ago, the accursed crushed this beauty and suffocated it, forcing the Lumini to mould into forms of magikk for which they were never intended by their Maker, and by this was Black Magikk and its foul destruction wrought.
 There are several rules which a Keeper of Light Magic may never break, no matter how enticing the outcome – to cross these taints the magikk and weakens the Keeper who chooses to do so; if repeated enough times, he is weakened and immobilised to the point of death.
+These were laid out at the beginning of the School of Ëyrglinn, based upon principles and commands found in the Scrolls given of Elonru.*

 - All forms of Divination and Clairvoyance are strictly forbidden.